Understanding Chronic Myeloid Leukemia

 Not actual patients

-Treating CML with TKI therapy
+CML treatment with TKI therapy

 Monitoring your response to treatment

-The goal of CML treatment is to keep your levels of BCR-ABL as low as possible.
+The goal of CML treatment is to keep your levels of BCR::ABL1 as low as possible.
 This can help reduce the number of CML cells in your body.
 Your doctor may do molecular or cytogenetic tests on cells from your bone marrow or blood to see how well a treatment is working.

 One term your doctor may use to describe the results of these tests is log reduction.
-This is a measure of how much BCR-ABL levels have been lowered.
+This is a measure of how much BCR::ABL1 levels have been lowered.
 Log reductions typically mean that a treatment is working well to control CML.

 Why you may need to change your current treatment